Bicycles have been around for hundreds of years in various forms. We use them for recreation and exercise and as a quick way to cover short distances.

 Fatalities on the Rise

 Unfortunately, the cost of saving this energy has increased bicycle fatalities.
 With more bikes on the road, there were more collisions with motor vehicles and others.
-In 2015, 818 cyclists were killed.
-This was up 12.2% from the previous year and the highest increase in two decades.
+In 2019, 843 cyclists were killed.
+This was down 3% from the previous year.

 Fifty-one percent of bike collisions with motor vehicles occurred at a traffic intersection, and 32% of these crashes occurred when bicyclists were riding against traffic.